Lesson 3 Going Digital for a Digital World

 In 2011,

-In 2011, a ____ Network Finally Identified Images
+____ 2011, a Neural Network Finally Identified Images

 공통영어2 미래엔 김성연 1과 본문 한줄 해석 Volunteering at an Animal Sanctuary